Ahoud-Alhazmi/Investigation-of-the-Sensitivity-of-DNN-for-Sentiment-Analysis/README.md

 Setup
 --------------------------------------------------------
-You need Python 3, and all system dependencies possibly required by
+You need Python 3, and all system dependencies possibly required by ( Keras , NLTK , Pandas , Seaborn , Numpy and Matplotlib)
-    1. Keras
-    2. NLTK
-    3. Pandas
-    4. Seaborn
-    5. Numpy
-    6. Matplotlib

 Strategies